Annie Vincelette, PsyD

 My practice is based in relational psychoanalytic psychotherapy.
 I believe our difficulties emerge as a result of our complex relational history with significant people in our development.
 It is a more collaborative process as compared to the more hierarchical structure between doctor and patient found in traditional treatment.
-In relational psychoanalytic therapy, we will explore and illuminate the parts of your history that are inhibiting or impairing your current functioning.
-In other words, we will uncover how the past is currently affecting your present.
+In relational psychoanalytic therapy, we explore and illuminate the parts of a client’s history that are inhibiting or impairing their current functioning.
+In other words, we uncover how the past is currently affecting a client’s present.

 EDUCATION & LICENSES